01-edu/public/subjects/hello_rust/README.md

 **/target/*
 ```

-The goal of this setup is to avoid any binary files to be pushed in your gitea accidentaly.
+The goal of this setup is to avoid any binary files to be pushed in your Gitea accidentally.

 Do not forget to push it to your repository.